nurdwerks/storymaker/Books/Book 2 - The Cipher of Sins/Chapter 15 - The Escape.md

 ### Scene 4: The Run / Museum Bridge - Exit

 - **Key Event:** Hatcher crashes his hover-car onto the museum's bridge to extract the team; as they escape, Vane watches them leave without pursuit, which Angelica recognizes as a sign of his calculated confidence.
-  - _Character Defining Moment:_ **Angelica Vance** — She realizes that Vane’s psychological victory is as dangerous as his physical one, as he now has her blood and knows her ultimate goals.
+  - _Character Defining Moment:_ **Angelica Ward** — She realizes that Vane’s psychological victory is as dangerous as his physical one, as he now has her blood and knows her ultimate goals.
   - _Key Dialog:_ **Angelica:** "He's already won the first round.
 And he wants us to know it."